 Consulting and professional services are the fastest growing employment sectors and is set to nearly double in numbers in the next 10 years.

 Most of you reading this blog are either hiring consultants or a consultant yourself.
-I have found that consultants and how a company uses them has a significant impact on an organization"s culture.
+I have found that consultants and how a company uses them has a significant impact on an organisation"s culture.

 Pros - How do Consultants Enhance Culture?

 - They can get close, but remain outside of the core cultural dynamic.
 This means they can point out cultural traits and challenge embedded mental models.
 Most will say things it would be more difficult for an internal person to say

 - They can provide process and specialised expertise in the many elements of changing culture